 Decide on Rules

-Another hint for rules, make sure you and your spouse are in a agreeance.
+Another hint for rules, make sure you and your spouse are in agreeance on the rules and boundaries.
 Consistency is very important with correction.

 Decide on a Phrase